 How to do it the Right Way (With Premium/Logic Apps)

-If you have the right license (or are using Logic Apps), here is the standard pattern to connect your AI:
+If you have the right license, or you are using Logic Apps/custom code, here is the standard pattern to connect your AI:

 - Keep Keys Secure: Never paste your API key directly into the HTTP action if you are sharing the flow.
 Use Environment Variables or Azure Key Vault.